Santander starts accepting mortgage applications for borrowers paid in UAE Dirham (AED)

 -

 It really depends on the currency you are paid in and the size of the mortgage.
-If you are paid in Euros or Dollars, then there are a lot of options.
+If you are paid in Euros or Dollars, then there are options.
 Additionally, numerous private banks offer favourable terms for borrowing over £1 million.

 Summary Table